-Criterion 2: Component of an entity (or group of components) meets the held for sale criteria, is disposed of by sale, or is disposed of other than by sale (e.g., abandonment) - refer to section 2.2, Criterion 2: held for sale criteria
+Criterion 2: Component of an entity (or group of components) meets the held-for-sale criteria, is disposed of by sale, or is disposed of other than by sale (e.g., abandonment) - refer to section 2.2, Criterion 2: held-for-sale criteria

-Criterion 3: Disposal of the component of an entity (or group of components) represents a strategic shift that has (or will have) a major effect on an entity's operations and financial results - refer to section 2.3, Criterion 3: strategic shift
+Criterion 3: Disposal of the component of an entity (or group of components) represents a strategic shift that has (or will have) a major effect on an entity's operations and financial results - refer to section 2.3, Criterion 3: strategic shift that has (or will have) a major effect ("strategic shift")

-Also, a newly acquired business or nonprofit activity that on acquisition is classified as held for sale qualifies for reporting as a discontinued operation (refer to section 2.5, Newly acquired businesses and nonprofit activities).
-A component (or group of components) of an entity, or a business or nonprofit activity are collectively referred to as the entity to be sold.
+Also, a newly acquired business or nonprofit activity that on acquisition is classified as held-for-sale qualifies for reporting as a discontinued operation (refer to section 2.5, Newly acquired businesses and nonprofit activities).
+A component of an entity (or group of components) or a business or nonprofit activity are collectively referred to as the entity to be sold.